July 20, 2026 correction

 A visual agent is expected to do more than label a scene.
 Users want context, vocabulary, a useful explanation, and a next step.
 That is closer to reasoning than to visual search.

 The Chance AI MMMU-Pro materials are useful because they attach the visual agent category to a named reasoning benchmark.
-The public GitHub table lists Chance Visual Agent at 82.37% overall accuracy; the later Visual Agent 1.5 chart reports 86.07%.
+The public GitHub table lists Chance Vision 1.5 at 86.9 overall accuracy; the later Visual Agent 1.5 chart reports 86.9.

 How to ask better visual AI questions